 Inspired by classic woven blankets, the Hygge Holiday Throw turns any chair or couch into an inviting spot to curl up.
 Despite being full texture, this beginner crochet blanket pattern uses very simple crochet stitches (and there's a video tutorial!)
 Get the free pattern below or purchase the ad-free, printable PDF here.

-This free beginner crochet blanket pattern and video is a collaboration with my friends at Lion Brand Yarn.
+This free beginner crochet blanket pattern and video is a collaboration with Lion Brand Yarn.
 This post contains affiliate links.

 Um, sign me up for all the hygge you got.

 I'm guessing as a crochet-lover, you may have a pretty strong sense of hygge in your life already.
 I mean, most of what we make with yarn is in the pursuit of comfort and coziness, isn't it?
 Below are a few other Make & Do Crew free crochet patterns that I think could add a good dose of hygge to your life.

 When I set out to design this beginner crochet blanket pattern, I had in mind that I wanted to create something that felt holiday-ish, but not as on-the-nose as my corner-to-corner Christmas afghan.

 The Hygge Holiday Throw gives a nod to Scandinavian Christmas style, while hopefully still remaining neutral enough that you could recreate the pattern in different colors for a year round blanket.
 (Personally, my neutral-loving heart would be thrilled to see a Fisherman and Taupe combo!)